Learning accurate and interpretable tree-based models: Introduction

 {\it Data-driven algorithm design} is a framework for the design of algorithms using machine learning in order to optimize performance over problems coming from a common problem domain \cite{gupta2016pac,balcan2020data}.
-The approach has been successful in designing more effective algorithms for a variety of combinatorial problems, ranging from those encountered in machine learning to those in mechanism design \cite{balcan2018data,morgenstern2015pseudo}.
+The approach has been successful in designing more effective algorithms for a variety of combinatorial problems, ranging from those encountered in machine learning to those in data science (e.g. learning to cluster), numerical linear algebra and game theory \cite{balcan2018learning,balcan2018data,balcan2020learning,balcan2022improved,balcan2023analysis,balcan2024subsidy,balcan2024algorithm,bartlett2022generalization}.
 The basic premise is to design algorithms for typical inputs instead of worst-case inputs by examining repeated problem instances.
-In machine learning, this can be used to provably tune hyperparameters \cite{balcan2021data,blum2021learning,bartlett2022generalization,balcan2022provably} as opposed to employing heuristics like grid search or random search \cite{bergstra2012random} for which formal global-optimality guarantees are typically not known.
+In machine learning, this can be used to provably tune hyperparameters \cite{balcan2021data,balcan2022provably,blum2021learning,balcan2025sample} as opposed to employing heuristics like grid search or random search \cite{bergstra2012random} for which formal global-optimality guarantees are typically not known.
+Moreover, recent work establishes that any data-independent (even non-uniform) discretization performs poorly on certain data distributions, necessitating the need for finding the best hyperparameters over the continuous domain \cite{balcan2024learning}.
 A key idea is to treat the hyperparameter tuning problem as a statistical learning problem with the parameter space as the hypothesis class and repeated problem samples as data points.
 Bounding the statistical complexity of this hypothesis class implies sample complexity bounds for hyperparameter tuning using classic learning theory.
-The framework has formal connections with meta-learning as shown by \cite{balcan2021learning}.
-Previous work has already shown how to use data-driven algorithm design to improve the the adversarial robustness of non-Lipschitz networks \cite{balcan2023analysis} and the running time of branch-and-bound search algorithms \cite{balcan2018learning,balcan2022improved,balcan2023learning}. {General techniques have been developed in the latter for providing the sample complexity of tuning a linear combination of variable selection policies in branch-and-bound, and special cases of "path-wise" node selection policies have been studied.
-In contrast, our work provides new technical insights for node selection policies relevant for decision tree learning which do not satisfy the previously studied path-wise properties and involve a more challenging non-linear interpolation.
-Prior work \cite{balcan2021sample} obtains a general result for tree search without any path-wise assumptions, but still require a linear interpolation of selection policies.}
+Another related line of work is the development of output-sensitive computationally efficient algorithms for implementing the Empirical Risk Minimization (ERM) for tuning the hyperparameters \cite{balcan2020learning,balcan2024accelerating}.
+We limit our attention to the statistical learning setting in this work, an interesting future direction is to extend our results to online and meta-learning \cite{balcan2018dispersion,sharma2020learning,balcan2021learning,sharma2024no,sharma2025offline}.